MAND: Modality-Aware Novelty Detection for Open-World Egocentric Activity Recognition: Conclusion

 \section{Conclusion}

-In this study, we propose MAND, a modality-aware MMEA framework for OWCL, to address insufficient use of complementary modality evidence in novelty scoring and modality-wise instability under continual updates.
-MoAS improves separability between known and novel activities by adaptively weighting modality contributions at inference, while MoRST preserves per-modality discriminability through modality-specific supervision and replay-based logit distillation during training.
-Experiments show that MAND consistently improves both novel activity detection and known-class classification, demonstrating the effectiveness of combining modality-aware scoring with modality-wise stabilization.
-A limitation of the current framework is the memory overhead introduced by stored modality logits and replay statistics, which may also be sensitive to buffer quality in long task streams.
-Future work will investigate more memory-efficient stabilization objectives and extend the framework to broader multimodal settings with varying sensor availability and stronger domain shifts.
+We introduced MAND, a modality-aware framework for open-world continual learning in multimodal egocentric activity recognition.
+MAND combines MoAS for sample-adaptive novelty scoring with MoRST for modality-wise representation stabilization.
+Across different sequence-length settings, MAND consistently improves both novel activity detection and known-class classification.
+These results show that preserving and exploiting modality-specific evidence is important for reliable multimodal egocentric OWCL.
+The current framework introduces additional memory costs from modality-specific heads and stored per-modality logits, and its effectiveness may depend on replay quality in longer task streams.
+Future work will explore more memory-efficient stabilization methods and broader multimodal settings with varying sensor availability and stronger distribution shifts.